origami-xyz/Tensor-trade-script/README.md

 - Edit config.json with your data and launch script.
 - Add layer images by folders, set up rarity settings, select folder to save.
 - Input your Solana private key.
 Ensure that you do not utilize your primary account or seed phrase
 - Do not set the price higher than the floor!
-Otherwise, you risk losing all your ETH to random NFTs.
+Otherwise, you risk losing all your SOL to random NFTs.

 ## Usage Instructions